Carnagion/dissertation/interim/interim.typ

 #bibliography("references.yml", title: none)

 // TODO:
-// - Talk about results - benchmark
 // - Use "operation time" or similar and not just "take-off"
-// - Keep description of BnB to a minimum
 // - Change citation style - eg. "Beasley et al."
-// - Use small letters for variables and capital letters for constants
 // - Gaps in de-icing queue where aircraft can be fit (may disappear once de-icing is assumed to be at least five minutes)
 // - Make de-icing take at least five minutes
-// - Notation table

-// Possible notation:

-// A = set of aircraft

-// e_x = earliest allocated depature time for x
-// p_x = pushback time for x
-// u_x = pre-de-ice taxi duration for x
-// v_x  = de-ice duration for x
-// w_x = post-de-ice taxi duration for x
-// q_x = lineup duration for x

-// delta_(x y) = separation between x and y

-// t_x = scheduled departure time for x
-// d_x = scheduled de-ice time for x

-// s_A = separation-identical sets of aircraft in A

-// D = sequence of departures